vectorgrp/sil-kit/docs/index.rst

 Vehicle Networks
 ~~~~~~~~~~~~~~~~

-The VIB provides means to simulate CAN / CAN FD, Ethernet, FlexRay, and LIN networks.
+The SILKIT provides means to simulate CAN / CAN FD, Ethernet, FlexRay, and LIN networks.
 All networks can be simulated with two different levels of detail: simple, functional simulation
 or high detail, timing accurate simulation.
 Timing accurate simulation requires the detailed simulation, which
 needs an additional network simulator.